NisargOza/NisargOza/README.md

 # 💫 About Me:
-I'm a passionate computational neuroscience research with interest in biomedical applications
+I'm a passionate computational neuroscience researcher with interest in biomedical applications

 ## 🌐 Socials: